-In the Traditional Chinese Medicine system, practitioners evaluate the systems of the body to uncover the root causes of imbalance.
+In Traditional East Asian Medicine, we believe that a healthy body is a balanced body.
+As practitioners, we evaluate the systems of the body to uncover the root causes of imbalance.
 We interview the patient about their symptoms, health history, mental and physical health.
-We also use a unique Chinese Medicine approach by feeling the patient’s wrist pulses and by observing the patterns of the tongue.
+We also use a unique East Asian Medicine approach by feeling the patient’s wrist pulses and by observing the patterns of the tongue.

 One of the patterns that can come up is an imbalance between yin and yang.
-In Chinese Medicine, yin and yang should be in a balanced state.
-If the yin is weak, the symptoms that come up include easily feeling heated, hot flashes, flushing and redness of the face, headaches (especially worsened by dehydration, exertion or the heat/sun), sweating (especially night sweating), quick to anger, and irritability.
+In East Asian Medicine, yin and yang should be in a balanced state.
+If the yin is weak, the symptoms that come up include: easily feeling heated, hot flashes, flushing and redness of the face, headaches (especially worsened by dehydration, exertion or the heat/sun), sweating (especially night sweating), quick to anger, and irritability.

 How do you support the yin?
 Foods, herbs, and lifestyle changes support the yin of the body.